The sheer scale of entertainment possibilities in its cities makes Japan's nightlife legendary

 In an izakaya, the emphasis is just as much on eating as it is on drinking.
 The food menu generally consists of a diverse range of small, inexpensive, dishes to be shared by everyone at the table.
 Typical offerings include edamame, yakitori (grilled meat on skewers), karaage (fried chicken), tofu and grilled fish.
 A small dish, included in the per-person cover charge some places levy on customers, may be brought to you before you've ordered anything.

 There's also a wide variety of drinks available, including standard beer and spirits, plus Japanese classics such as sake (hot and cold), umeshu (plum wine) and shochu (a Japanese spirit).
 If you're feeling thirsty, many izakaya offer nomihodai, or all-you-can-drink plans.
 These typically last for a set amount of time (usually one to two hours) and enable you to drink as much as you want from a designated section of the menu.

 On busy nights, some izakaya have a two-hour time limit for all customers, after which you may be asked to vacate your table for new arrivals.

 Japan is known worldwide for its karaoke.
-This pastime remains immensely popular with Japanese people of all ages, and as the birthplace of karaoke, Japan is the best place to experience it.
+This pastime remains immensely popular with Japanese people of all ages, and as the birthplace of karaoke, Japan is a great place to experience it.

 Most modern karaoke venues in Japan consist of numerous private rooms, also known as karaoke boxes.
 Each room has a karaoke system with a large screen, microphones and a touchscreen control pad where you choose your songs, as well as a table and comfy seating.
 Most major karaoke chains have a range of English language songs.